 All events should have a purpose with a clear story to tell.
-Our client, a large financial organisation sought a compelling program that would drive registrations, inform delegates and inspire positive action within the workplace.
+One of our previous clients, a large financial organisation sought a compelling program that would drive registrations, inform delegates and inspire positive action within the workplace.
 We were to deliver a one day conference and awards dinner for over 150 EAs (Executive Assistants) and PAs (Personal Assistants).

 The initial planning of a conference program is critical to ensure the best results possible.
 Too often, we’ve come across programs that are defined by a “I want a high profile personality to drive ticket sales” attitude.
 With this approach there is no clear story being told, no journey for the delegates to take which leads to unclear or mixed messages at the end of the day.